KS2 SATs: Everything you should know

 Whether your household thrives on a schedule or just goes with the flow, hopefully, we’ve shown you that there is a way to work in some SAT prep that suits your family.
 Remember, even a focused 15-minute revision session can be extremely beneficial!

-The KS2 SATs are usually held over one week in May and all schools across England will adhere to the same timetable of papers on each day.
-The KS2 SATs are scheduled to take place from Monday 13th to Thursday 16th of May this year.
+The KS2 SATs are usually held over one week in May, and all schools across England follow the same timetable of papers on each day.
+The KS2 SATs are scheduled to take place from Monday 11th May - Thursday 14th May 2026.

 Put simply, the KS2 SATs are not ‘pass’ or ‘fail’ assessments.
 The point of these tests is to identify if any students might need some support as they move on to the next Key Stage.